 The Right Board For You

 I ride 4 different sized boards depending on conditions, my mood and my energy level.
 My arms are not long, and my shoulders are not broad, so I prefer boards with tapered, narrower noses with less volume in the front and more in the middle and back.
 This is also so I can push my chest down on take off.
 One thing to remember when you are starting out is that volume is your friend.
 The more volume, the easier it is to paddle out, the more waves you catch, the more time on the wave face.
 Volume does not always equal length, but longer boards tend to have more volume by nature.
-I have a tough time on hybrids with a lot of volume, but that is a personal thing.

 I think the best thing to do is find local shapers or surf shops that have demo or rental boards and test a few out.
 Or borrow a board from a friend- I am constantly trying out friends' boards in the lineup.
 Two of my favorite boards were demos my instructor let clients use, and I bought them on the spot.
 Rent boards and try out different boards on surf trips.
 If you find one you love- buy it or get all of its specs and have a shaper make one for you.